-I can answer questions about aquatic insects and invertebrates native to California.
+I can answer questions about invertebrates native to California, including insects commonly found in homes.
 If you have an identification request, please attach a photo to your question.

 Department of the Interior: United States Geological Survey, Davis Field Station; University of California, Davis Aggie Alumni Association; UC Davis Center for Neuroscience; U.S. Department of Veteran's Affairs

 I have two B.A.'s from the University of California, Davis and two Associate's degrees from Sacramento City College.